greghendershott/frog/README.md

   example: `-h-' is the same as `-h --'
 ```

-A typical workflow:
+## Typical workflow

 1. Create a new post with `raco frog -n "My Post Title"`.
 The
 name of the new file is displayed to stdout.

-2. Edit the file in your preferred plain text editor.
+2. Edit the Markdown file in your preferred plain text editor.

 3. Regenerate your site and preview it with `raco frog -bp`.
+(You might
+repeat steps 2 and 3 a few times until you're satisfied.)

 4. Deploy.
 If you're using [GitHub Pages][], you can commit and push
 to deploy to your real site.
 If you're using some other method, you